Do you wanna hear a funny joke? Okay. Here it is.

 One good thing about dressing like a [Clown] is that you get baggy pockets.
 Add that to my Skill to pull objects seemingly out of nowhere, and I can do one good trick.
 And eat food when no one’s watching.

 Good thing Vincent didn’t get into a fight with Kevin.
 Because if they had, he would have won.
 It’s the thing about Classes and this world.

 The thing is, Kevin’s a big guy.
-Also African American, which I know is really racist, but he looks scarier than Vincent, who looks…like a white guy in college, if I’m honest.
+Also African American, which I know is really racist, but he looks scarier than Vincent, who looks…like an overfed white guy, if I’m honest.
 Sort of like me, although he’s in a bit better shape.

 But Kevin has muscles.
 Vincent has muscles, but not nearly as many.
 But if it came to a fight, Vincent would win hands down.

 He’s a Level 14 [Thief] with several skills that let him set traps, move around stealthily, and so on, but the levels have also made him stronger.
 We actually tested it; despite him not having any skills, he’s a bit stronger than another guy who’s as fit as he is.
 But he’s faster too; a lot faster.
 It seems there’s some passive benefit to leveling, but maybe it’s just the Level 1 [Hero] class he has.